harrystech/prelaunchr/README.md

 ## Archived

-**Warning: This project is unmaintained and has known dependencies with known security vulnerabilities.**
+**Warning: This project is unmaintained and has dependencies with known security vulnerabilities.**

 Six years after our own viral pre-launch campaign, and having enabled many other teams to start with a splash, it is time to retire the Prelaunchr project.
 We have taken the step of archiving Prelaunchr - it has been hard to update vulnerable dependencies of a project that we haven't used since 2013!
 You are welcome to fork the project, but we recommend updating all dependencies to recent versions and enabling Github's security scans.